FarronF/limerick-council-meetings/meetings/2023/01/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick -12th December 2022.md

 for this scheme, and agreed to keep Members updated on the progress of this application.

-The report, as circulated, was noted by the Elected Members.--- 4
+The report, as circulated, was noted by the Elected Members.
+---
+4

 **5.Transportation & Mobility Directorate**